theOneAndOnlyDima/A-star-search-algo/README.md

 # A\* path finding algorithm

-Visualisation of the a-star path finding algorithm using python
+Visualization of the a-star path finding algorithm using python

 ## Currently working on: